taosdata/TDengine/README.md

 ## 8. Releasing

-taosx and related components are released with TDengine Enterprise, whcih can be found on the corporate NAS server:
+taosx and related components are released with TDengine Enterprise, which can be found on the corporate NAS server:

 - NAS Server URL： http://192.168.1.252:5000/
 - Directory: /Release/TDengine/